MicrosoftDocs/VBA-Docs/api/Excel.SparkHorizontalAxis.IsDateAxis.md

 # SparkHorizontalAxis.IsDateAxis property (Excel)

 Returns whether the horizontal axis of the sparkline is based on date values.
-Read-only
+Read-only.

 ## Syntax